rahul-akumar/portfolio/content/case-studies/dialpad-integ-intsall.md

 ---
-title: Improve integration installation experience
+title: Call bar visual update
 description: Redesigning the integration installation flow in Dialpad to reduce setup friction, improve admin confidence, and drive faster adoption of connected tools.
 problem: Integration setup was long, error-prone, and hidden behind technical jargon, leading to low completion rates and frustrated admins.
 solution: We simplified the installation flow with step-by-step guidance, progress indicators, validation checks, and clearer role-based permissions.